 - Knight Templar: Jacques seems to genuinely convinced that everything he did was completely justified, and has the gall to accuse everyone of being Ungrateful Bastards to him.

-- Never My Fault: Little Miss Malachite refuses to acknowledge that her business falling apart was her own fault.
+- Little Miss Malachite refuses to acknowledge that her business falling apart was her own fault.
 Instead, she blames it on Ruby and Nora, whose only crime was acting in self-defense.

 - Nice Job Breaking It, Hero!: Good job leaving Jacques in charge, Ironwood!